Infrastructure Security

 Risk Statement

-Failure to automate patching of operating systems and applications increases the risk of delayed or missed security updates, leaving systems vulnerable to known exploits and potential security breaches, compromising the overall security of the environment.
+Failure to automate security patching of operating systems and included software increases the risk of delayed or missed security updates, leaving systems vulnerable to known exploits and potential security breaches, compromising the overall security of the environment.

 IS-3: Restricted Administrator Privileges